blankworker1/CTRL-P/feed.md

 The Feed begins at a Node’s installation date and continues indefinitely.

+The Feed is generated as a continuous hourly timeline from this origin.

+Each expected frame is resolved by timestamp.

 There is no deletion.
 There is no retroactive editing.

 ---

-## Capture Requirements
+**Capture Requirements**

 Each active Node must: